 Any student who is interested in Materials Engineering needs to take a look at Lehigh University.
 Bethlehem, Pennsylvania is an ideal surrounding for individuals who appreciate the fast-paced city life.

-University of Illinois at Urbana - Champaign is a good option for students pursuing a Materials Engineering degree.
-With more than 20,000 students, this institution is one of the biggest schools in the nation.
+Virginia Tech is a great option for students pursuing a Materials Engineering degree.
+With more than 20,000 students, this institution is one of the largest schools in the nation.

 Virginia Tech provides graduate degree programs for students who need to carry on after earning a bachelor's degree.
 Due to a minimal net price and fantastic educational programs, Virginia Tech is a good bargain, earning a position of #1 in Virginia.
 Videos from Virginia Tech could be a great way to get more info on the school.